 As described in Note 13, the Company is party to a flow mortgage loan purchase and sale agreement with a mortgage loan originator.
 The Company has entered into two agreements whereby it guarantees the performance of this mortgage loan originator under master repurchase agreements.
 The Company's maximum guarantees are capped at \$25.0 million.
-As of March 31, 2020 and December 31, 2019, the mortgage loan originator had \$2.1 million and \$0.4 million, respectively, of outstanding borrowings under the agreements guaranteed by the Company.
+As of December 31, 2019, the mortgage loan originator had \$0.4 million of outstanding borrowings under the agreements guaranteed by the Company; there were no such outstanding borrowings as of June 30, 2020.
 The Company's obligations under these arrangements are deemed to be guarantees under ASC 460-10.
 The Company has elected the FVO for its guarantees, which are included in Accrued expenses and other liabilities on the Condensed Consolidated Balance Sheet.
-As of both March 31, 2020 and December 31, 2019, the estimated fair value of such guarantees was insignificant.
+As of both June 30, 2020 and December 31, 2019, the estimated fair value of such guarantees was insignificant.